 These same opportunities for increased protection of public health and reduced climate change impacts are lost on EPA Tier 4 final off-road diesel engines that are not certified with DPFs.
-Recent EPA certification information for off-road diesel engines certified in model year 2015 indicates that more than half of the engine families, for engines rated from 37-560 kW, were certified without DPFs.
+Recent EPA certification information for off-road diesel engines certified in model year 2015 indicates that 50-60% of the engine families, for engines rated from 37-560 kW, were certified without DPFs.
 In some cases, OEMs are choosing to remove DPFs that were certified with engines for Tier 4 interim compliance in certifying their Tier 4 final configurations.
-MECA encourages ARB to characterize the regulated and unregulated exhaust emissions of similar Tier 4 final nonroad diesel engines certified with and without DPFs to more completely understand the impacts of these alternative compliance pathways on public health and climate change.
-A Tier 5 off-road diesel engine regulation that forces the use of best available PM controls would provide additional public health and climate change benefits associated with further reductions in black carbon emissions from this sector.
-The European Union is due to finalize soon a Stage 5 off-road diesel engine regulation that will likely include a particle number-based emission limit to force the use of filters on a large segment of off-road diesel engines.
-California (and the U.S.) needs to continue its leadership role on reducing black carbon emissions from diesel engines by putting policies in place that ensure that off-road diesel engines (including applications in agriculture, construction, locomotive, and marine) utilize high efficiency filters.
-The advent of SCR catalyst-coated filters (now commercialized for light-duty diesel applications) allows for the design of compact diesel emission control systems that can simultaneously provide high reductions in PM/black carbon and NOx, pollutants important to both California's ambient air quality and climate change policy goals.
+MECA encourages ARB to characterize the regulated and unregulated exhaust emissions of similar Tier

+4 final nonroad diesel engines certified with and without DPFs to more completely understand the impacts of these alternative compliance pathways on public health and climate change.
+A Tier 5 off-road diesel engine regulation that forces the use of best available PM controls would ensure further reductions in black carbon emissions from this sector and result in additional public health and climate change benefits.
+The European Union is set to finalize in July a Stage 5 off-road diesel engine regulation that will likely include a particle number-based emission limit to force the use of DPFs on a large segment of off-road diesel engines.
+In addition, China has planned by 2019 to implement China IV standards that would require DPFs on nonroad engines operating in metropolitan areas.
+California (and the U.S.) needs to continue its leadership role on reducing black carbon emissions from diesel engines by putting policies in place that ensure that off-road diesel engines (including applications in agriculture, construction, locomotive, and marine) utilize DPFs.
+The advent of SCR catalyst-coated filters (now commercialized for lightduty diesel applications) allows for the design of compact diesel emission control systems that can simultaneously provide high reductions in PM/black carbon and NOx, pollutants important to both California's ambient air quality and climate change policy goals.

-MECA is concerned about the PM emissions durability of nonroad Tier 4 engines certified without DPFs.
+MECA is concerned about the PM emissions durability of nonroad Tier 4 engines certified without DPFs, which will emit as much as four to five times more PM in actual use than similar engines certified with DPFs.
 There is ample evidence that engine-based PM control strategies are prone to higher in-use emissions than DPF-equipped engines, due to factors such as cold starts, poor maintenance, and the large variety of duty cycles encountered in the nonroad sector.
-Given the expected, relatively small compliance margins of nonroad Tier 4 final engine designs that do not utilize DPFs, MECA believes that ARB (and EPA) should closely scrutinize Tier 4 final certification packages of non-DPF diesel engines and allocate extra compliance and enforcement resources to follow up with in-use emissions testing of any Tier 4 nonroad engines certified without a DPF.
-MECA also believes that ARB and EPA should also strongly consider adoption of a manufacturer run, in-use emissions testing program in the nonroad sector that utilizes the latest portable emissions measurement technology to ensure that Tier 4 final nonroad engines are delivering the emission reductions associated with the Tier 4 nonroad standards.
+Given the expected, relatively small compliance margins of nonroad Tier 4 final engine designs that do not utilize DPFs, MECA believes that ARB (and EPA) should closely scrutinize Tier 4 final certification packages of non-DPF diesel engines and allocate extra compliance and enforcement resources to follow up with in-use emissions testing of any nonroad Tier 4 engines certified without a DPF.
+MECA also believes that ARB (and EPA) should strongly consider adoption of a manufacturer run, in-use emissions testing program in the nonroad sector that utilizes the latest portable emissions measurement technology to ensure that nonroad Tier 4 final engines are delivering the emission reductions affirmed in the nonroad Tier 4 standards.
 The nonroad sector could also benefit from the adoption of on-board diagnostic requirements that are similar in scope to the heavy-duty highway diesel on-board diagnostic requirements required by ARB.
 In-use testing and OBD ensure that the emissions performance of the engine/equipment is maintained over the regulated full useful life.